grantholle/moviedb-promise/README.md

 ### `async/await` reminder

 All functions return a Promise, which means that you can also use `async/await`.
-The caveat of using `await` when making function calls is that the `await` has to be within a function that has been declard `async`.
+The caveat of using `await` when making function calls is that the `await` has to be within a function that has been declared `async`.
 Keep that in mind if you plan to use `await`.

 ## Examples